 Documentation Requirements - Medical/Health Condition

 Documentation Requirements - Attention Deficit/Hyperactivity Disorder

 Documentation Requirements - Deaf/Hard of Hearing

 Note: Documentation of a disability should be current (typically within the last 3-5 years) and provided by an appropriate licensed professional.
 The Kentucky Association on Higher Education and Disability (KY AHEAD) has published information regarding approved assessment instruments.

 Our disability professionals typically ask that you submit any documentation as a first step so that we can be more equipped for our interview with you.
-Once we receive that documentation, The Office of Disability Services will contact you for an accommodation review and orientation.
+Once we receive that documentation, The Office of Disability Programs and Services will contact you for an accommodation review and orientation.